isomorphic-software/smartclient-docs/classes/CubeGrid.md

 **Flags**: IRW

 ---
-## Attr: CubeGrid.showHoverTipsTitle

-### Description
-Title for the show hover tips menu item.

-### Groups

-- i18nMessages

-**Flags**: IRW

----
 ## Attr: CubeGrid.dataSource

 ### Description
 DataSource to use to fetch CubeGrid data.

 The DataSource should have a field named after each facetId.
 The CubeGrid will submit requests for data as DataSource "fetch" operations that request [cellRecords](../reference.md#object-cellrecord) only for currently visible area (including [drawAheadRatio](ListGrid_1.md#attr-listgriddrawaheadratio)).
-The [Criteria](../reference_2.md#type-criteria) passed in each fetch operation will be a [FacetValueMap](../reference.md#object-facetvaluemap) that corresponds to a rectangular swath of cells the CubeGrid needs data for, for example:
+The [Criteria](../reference.md#type-criteria) passed in each fetch operation will be a [FacetValueMap](../reference.md#object-facetvaluemap) that corresponds to a rectangular swath of cells the CubeGrid needs data for, for example:

 ```
       { region:"west", product:["chair", "table"], timePeriod:"Q1 2004" }